aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 pd.testing.assert_series_equal(det, det_ref)
 ```

-This is not so bad but one can wonder if a large part of the elapsed time is not used to convert the dataframe from Pandas to Polars and backward.
+This is not so bad but one can wonder if a large part of the elapsed time is not spent converting the dataframe from Pandas to Polars and backward.
 Let's measure the elepased time per line with a line profiler:

 ```python